ActiveBrainAtlas/Datajoint_Interface/project_schemas/atlas_schema/README.md

 # Table Definitions

-The starting point of the definitions is in [DataJoint tables 5.txt](DataJoint tables 5.txt).
+The starting point of the definitions is in the file `DataJoint tables 5.txt`.
 These have to then be translated into the format given in [atlas_schema.py](atlas_schema.py)

 # Accessing the Database.
 Setup
 The setup assumes you are in the `Datajoint_Interface/project_schemas/atlas_schema_python_v3/` folder in the terminal.